Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Conclusions

 \section{Conclusions}

-In this work, we have developed an SBI framework to quantify the constraining power of 21cm-Galaxy cross-correlations during the EoR.
-Our methodology combines realistic forward modeling of noisy 21cm-Galaxy cross-power spectra, generated with \texttt{21cmFASTv4} and incorporating instrumental and survey effects following~\citet{Hutter_2025}, with the \texttt{EoRFlow} SBI framework of~\citet{Pietschke_2025}.
+In this work, we developed an SBI framework to quantify the constraining power of 21cm galaxy cross-correlations during the EoR.
+Our methodology combines realistic forward modeling of noisy, 21cm galaxy cross-power spectra generated with \texttt{21cmFASTv4} and incorporates instrumental and survey effects following~\citet{Hutter_2025}, with the \texttt{EoRFlow} SBI framework of~\citet{Pietschke_2025}.
 This approach enables likelihood-free inference on astrophysical parameters governing reionization without requiring analytic approximations to the intractable data likelihood.
 The inference network operates directly on spherically averaged 1D power spectra using conditional normalizing flows with rational quadratic spline coupling layers, providing increased expressivity compared to earlier implementations.
 Our main findings are as follows.

-\textbf{Inference of global reionization properties:} Assuming 100h of SKA AA* observations with moderate foreground avoidance and a WST-type fiducial galaxy survey ($\mathrm{FOV}=100\mathrm{deg}^2$, $\sigma_z=0.001$, $M_\mathrm{h,min}=10^{11}\mathrm{M}_\odot$), we demonstrated that 21cm-Galaxy cross-power spectra alone yield unbiased constraints on the neutral hydrogen fraction $x_\mathrm{HI}(z)$ and the mean overdensity in neutral regions $\langle 1+\delta_\mathrm{HI} \rangle(z)$ across $z=6$-$8$.
-While these constraints are weaker than those obtained from the 21cm auto-power spectrum, they provide a physically independent probe of the reionization history.
-When combined with auto-power measurements, posterior volumes decrease by approximately 20-30\% compared to auto-power alone, confirming that cross-correlations contribute genuinely complementary information rather than redundant constraints.

-\textbf{Galaxy survey requirements:} Our systematic exploration of survey parameter space reveals that redshift precision is the dominant factor determining the scientific utility of cross-correlation measurements.
-Spectroscopic-quality redshifts ($\sigma_z \sim 0.001$) provide optimal constraints.
-Intermediate precision achievable with grisms ($\sigma_z \sim 0.01$) can yield meaningful constraints when combined with large survey areas, reducing prior volumes by $\sim$50\%, though falling short of the factor of $\sim$10 improvement from full spectroscopy.
-Photometric uncertainties ($\sigma_z \sim 0.1$) severely degrade constraints regardless of survey area or depth.
-FOV and minimum detectable halo mass play secondary but important roles, with deeper surveys ($M_\mathrm{h,min} \lesssim 10^{10.5}\mathrm{M}_\odot$) partially compensating for smaller survey areas.
-These findings provide concrete guidance for designing future galaxy surveys intended for cross-correlation studies with 21cm experiments.

-\textbf{Complementary information from cross-correlations:} Using mutual information analysis, we quantified where cross-power measurements provide the greatest information gain beyond what the 21cm auto-power spectrum constrains.
-The additional information is concentrated at intermediate to small scales ($k \sim 0.5$-$2\mathrm{Mpc}^{-1}$), corresponding to characteristic ionized bubble sizes, and increases toward higher redshifts during the early phases of reionization.
-This pattern reflects the sensitivity of cross-correlations to the evolving spatial relationship between ionizing sources and the surrounding ionization morphology.